-These symptoms can come and go, or might feel like a permanent fixture in your life.
+These symptoms can come and go or might feel like a permanent fixture in your life.
 Some symptoms may present themselves mildly, others severely.

 But anxiety does not have to rule you.
 There are ways to manage anxiety and drastically improve the quality of your life.

-Create a Sense of Calm
+Create a sense of calm

 Many of the physical and psychological symptoms of anxiety can be managed with basic relaxation techniques.
 Most of these techniques can be practiced anywhere, whether you are on a bus, at a party, or in your bed trying to fall asleep.
 Meditation, yoga, mindful thinking, deep breathing, and positive affirmations are all methods you can try.
 If you have access to the internet via your phone, you can find apps and videos that help you enter this state of relaxation no matter where you are.
 Or, you can join a meditation or yoga group near you.
 Once you discover a successful method, practice it whenever you feel a surge of anxiety.

-While having anxiety is not your fault, there are some behaviors that can worsen the symptoms.
+While having anxiety is not your fault, some behaviors can worsen the symptoms.
 Understanding these behaviors is the first step to reducing the severity of the symptoms.
 Alcohol consumption, for example, can heighten the symptoms of anxiety.
 Interestingly, many anxiety sufferers self-medicate with alcohol because it temporarily calms the body.
 However, these effects are short-term.
-The overall result from excessive drinking is increased anxiety and a reliance on further self-medication to rectify the problem.
+The overall result from excessive drinking is increased anxiety and reliance on further self-medication to rectify the problem.
 Similarly, too much caffeine can increase anxiety levels, as can high sugar intake.

 Exercise is a fantastic way of reducing anxiety levels and balancing your mood.
 While you may not feel like pulling on your running shoes at the height of an anxious episode, this is one of the best ways to minimize the negative feelings and achieve a healthier outlook for the rest of the day.

 You do not have to live with anxiety forever.
 It is not an innate part of your personality.
 Often anxiety is a learned response.
-Sometimes it occurs after a difficult life event, or as a secondary condition to a physical disease or disability.
+Sometimes it occurs after a difficult life event, or as a secondary condition to physical disease or disability.
 For example, some people recovering from a serious illness can develop debilitating anxiety about the illness returning.
 Attending a behavioral health clinic can be the first step to reducing the symptoms of anxiety.

 A behavioral health clinic will give you the tools and resources to understand where your anxiety originates from, how it is impacting your life, and ways you can reduce the symptoms and enjoy a happier, healthier existence.
 You do not need to rely on medications to remove the symptoms of anxiety.
 Simply talking about the problem and discovering strategies that work for you is enough to make a real difference.

-If you or someone you know is suffering from anxiety symptoms, the behavioral health specialists at ARCare are here to help.
-Get in touch with us today to discuss how our behavioral health service can work with you to alleviate anxiety symptoms, and get back to enjoying your life.
+If you or someone you know is suffering from anxiety symptoms, the behavioral health specialists at ARcare are here to help.
+Get in touch with us today to discuss how our behavioral health service can work with you to alleviate anxiety symptoms and get back to enjoying your life.